loredanamariamnc/portofolio/README.md

 - I started this jorney this year and so far I'm loving it!
 For my first course in this area, I had to do a site that resume all the things that I've learn there.

 - So, I made a portofolio for me.
 The deisgn is my personal concept.
 - I used all the three languages : HTML, for structure, CSS, for style, and of course, Java Script to make the buttons run.
-The methode was "hard coding" for my personal growth.
+The method was "hard coding" for my personal growth.
 But, in the future, I plan to study also frameworks.

   <h2>Install</h2>